hexdreamer/tesseract-build/README.md

 - a skeleton folder structure for downloading and building the tools and libraries, which includes
   - all the configuration and build scripts
 - a simple test of the build phase
-- an Xcode project that imports the libraries and modules, and a basic iPad app that can recognize vertical Japanese and traditional Chinese
+- an Xcode project that imports the libraries and modules, and a basic iPad app that shows off some the recognition features for traditional Chinese, English, and Japanese

 ## Building from source

 The Tesseract OCR library manages its image data with Leptonica, a library that manipulates common image file formats.
 And Leptonica is built upon the individual libraries for the different image formats.
-In building the image libraries, Leptonica, and then Tesseract, we'll need some additional tools like autoconf and automake, from GNU.
+For the complete sequence of building the image libraries, Leptonica, and then Tesseract, some additional tools, like autoconf and automake from GNU, are required.
 The final arrangement of the tools and libraries I settled on looks like:

 1. autoconf
 1. automake